nitishsaDire/ae_vae/README.md

 For simple implementation on MNIST and code please refer vanilla_ae.py
 ## RESULTS
 ![plot for digits-->2d points](images/1.png "plot for digits-->2d points")

+In the above image, the latent space is two-dimensional, enabling the visualization of digit images mapped as distinct clusters.
+Each cluster corresponds to a specific digit, illustrating how similar data points are grouped together in the latent representation.

 ![conversion from 1 digit to another](images/2.png "conversion from 1 digit to another")